ajaen4/sityex-data/README.md

 - internal_lib: sityex internal library.
 Contains code to interact with APIs, AWS, files, GCP and parse data.
 - job_scripts: PySpark jobs to process data.
 These are used as the scripts for our glue jobs.
 - local_scripts: scripts to execute the container's code locally for testing purposses.
-- pulumi: Pulumi IaC code.
+- iac: Pulumi IaC code.
 - tests: pytests unit tests.